SavvasEft/OutliersLab/README.md

 ##### User can:

-- Upload data (of any dimension), or use demo-data data provided.
+- Upload data (of any dimension), or use demo-data provided.
 - Use various methods (and tune them) to identify outliers.
 - Combine different methods to find outliers.
 - Save clean data.